A few weeks ago, a reader asked me a couple of questions about SSDs and ZFS, hinting that this might be a good topic to write a blog post about.

 zpool attach subcommands and the EXAMPLES section.

-It's actually not complicated, ZFS can be administered with just two commands!
-But if you're looking for a GUI version, check out the Oracle ZFS Storage Appliance products for an easy-to-use NAS version of ZFS.
+It’s actually not complicated, ZFS can be administered with just two commands!
+But if you’re looking for a GUI version, check out the Oracle ZFS Storage Appliance products (no link, page no longer exists) for an easy-to-use NAS version of ZFS.
 Some third party vendors offer other appliances or appliance-ready OS distributions that are based on OpenSolaris or FreeBSD.
-They don't support all the latest features that the Oracle ZFS Storage Appliances (or Oracle Solaris 11 Express) offer, but they may be good enough for some.
+They don’t support all the latest features that the Oracle ZFS Storage Appliances (or Oracle Solaris 11 Express) offer, but they may be good enough for some.
 Examples include Nexenta, EON and FreeNAS.

 Certainly.
 Here are a few common scenarios: